azmiwahdan/Server-Soap/README.md

 ** to see more about soap  : https://www.guru99.com/soap-simple-object-access-protocol.html **.

 And
-user AEROSPIKE database which is nosql database .
+used AEROSPIKE database which is nosql database .

 ** to see more about aerospike :https://developer.aerospike.com".